 A boiler, on the other hand, can heat water that is used to bring heat to the home and heat the water.
 Another type of boiler can heat the water until it actually turns into steam.
 The steam heats the water for the home but can also be distributed throughout the home and give warm comfort through radiators.
 A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very adaptable heating systems that give you great comfort during the cold winter months.
 Today’s boilers are also very energy efficient.

 Can’t decide which water heating system is ideal for your home?
-Call Aramendia Plumbing, Heating and Air, A Service Experts Company in San Antonio today and we’ll come out and provide you a no-charge in-home estimate.
+Call Aramendia Plumbing, Heating and Air in San Antonio today and we’ll come out and provide you a no-charge in-home estimate.